Q: What is the most common question you hear when a prospective patient arrives for a joint replacement consultation?

 A: Personal Patient Concierges (PPCs) are the highly-trained medical assistants in our practice that help to navigate and educate our patients before and after surgery.
 They are the familiar face and name that our patients rely on if they have any questions or concerns both before and after surgery.
 They are the critical teammates and liaisons between the patients and the providers (surgeons/physician assistants).

-Q: What’s something every patient should know before pursuing joint replacement?
+Q: What’s something every patient should know before pursuing joint replacement surgery?

 A: Patients need to do their research and find a surgeon that they trust and respect.
 Whenever most people buy a product or service, they do a fair amount of research by reading customer reviews, reading about specific companies, and often relying on “word of mouth.”
 You need to find a surgeon that you trust, and that has an extensive amount of training and experience in their sub-specialty.

-At Whole Health, we are not the “jack of all trades,” but we are the “masters” of a few surgeries because of the amount of them we perform.
+At Whole Health, we are not the “jack of all trades,” but we are the best doctors for knee replacement surgery and hip replacement surgery because of the amount of them we perform.
 Experience matters, and so does a physician’s bedside manner.
 We pride ourselves on providing both.